noinarisak/okta-terraform-hub-spoke-oidc/README.md

 ## Tips & Gotchas

-- On "`terraform destroy -auto-approve`" you get the following error.
+- On "`terraform destroy -auto-approve`" you get the following error or something similar with in the user schema property.

   ```bash
   ...